genregod/SweeperKeeper/README.md

 # SweeperKeeper

-SweeperKeeper is a manual social casino tracker with notification features to help users efficiently manage their free coin collection without automation.
+SweeperKeeper is a manual social casino tracker that helps users efficiently manage their free coin collection without any automation.

 ## Features